 SEAT Leon reliability

 While it'll be some time until we have enough data on the latest Leon to be sure of its reliability, the outgoing model has performed pretty well.
 Owners told us it was average for build quality and reliability in our 2020 Driver Power survey, with 17.2% of owners reporting a fault in the first 12 months.
 It was ranked 36th out of the 75 cars in the survey.

 The Leon is available with more safety technology than ever before, including 'CartoX' cloud-based software that can give warnings of precise local information, such as the colour of the traffic lights ahead and accidents in the vicinity using real-time information.

 Driver aids are also prevalent, from Predictive Adaptive Cruise Control, using sensors around the car and navigation information to know when to slow down and speed up, to traffic sign recognition.
-We expected the Leon to score the same five stars as the Golf when tested by Euro NCAP, and it delivered with impressive scores across the board.
+As predicted, the Leon scored the same five-star safety rating as the Volkswagen Golf when tested by Euro NCAP, and it delivered with impressive scores across the board.
 Results of 92% and 88% in the adult and child occupant protection categories respectively are particularly impressive.